-Of the $116,000 approved Monday, $18,000 is for drilling the borings and $4,400 is for digging the test pits, which are meant to help determine the quality of the gravel under the golf course, according to information provided by Deere and Ault.
-Other major costs include $48,000 for geotechnical investigation, $16,800 for project management and $12,600 for conceptual layout of a reservoir.
+Of the $116,000 approved Monday, $18,000 is for drilling the borings and $4,400 is for digging the test pits, which are meant to help determine the quality of the gravel under the golf course and other sties, according to information provided by Deere and Ault.
+Other major costs include $48,000 for geotechnical investigation, $16,800 for project management and $12,600 for conceptual layout of reservoirs.

 Don Deere, a principal at Deere and Ault, told the council in May after an initial conceptual screening that an underground, or in-situ, reservoir beneath the Aspen Golf Club, as the city’s golf course is called, could hold 1,200 acre-feet of water.

-To better estimate storage capacity and cost, Deere said test bores would confirm his early analysis that the area sits on about 75 feet of gravel deposited over bedrock.
+To better estimate storage capacity and cost, Deere said test bores would confirm his early analysis that the area, and other areas.
+The golf course sits on about 75 feet of gravel deposited over bedrock.